zakrad/DLT-Huff/README.md

 Key events include:

 - `Transfer`: Emitted when a token is transferred.
-- `TransferBatch`: Emitted for batch transfers.
+- `TransferBatch`: Emitted for batch transfers.(working on batch functions)
 - `Approval`: Emitted when an owner approves a spender to manage a token.
 - `ApprovalForAll`: Emitted when a spender enables or disables an operator to manage all of its assets.
 - `URI`: Emitted when the URI of a mainId is changed.